GottaYotta/PixelSDK/README.md

 ✅ Cropping, Rotation, and Horizontal/Vertical Perspective Correction

-✅ Adjust Individual Video Segments and Whole Video
+✅ Adjust Individual Video Segments and Whole Video Composition

 ✅ Press and Hold Photo/Video to See Original While Editing